Afghanistan National Television: History

+Construction work started in March 1977 and the first experimental broadcasts started in March 1978.
 Afghan television was launched on 19 August 1978, Afghan Independence Day, in a ceremony headed by Nur Muhammad Taraki.
 Since the beginning its broadcasts were in colour.

-In 1983 three new stations were commissioned in Kandahar, Jalalabad and Herat, however they started its broadcasts some months later.
+In 1983 three new stations were commissioned in Kandahar (see RTA Kandahar), Jalalabad and Herat (see RTA Herat).
 On 2 January 1985 the broadcasts started in Jalalabad while a new station in Badakhshan Province finished its construction.
-On 3 February 1985 a new station opened in Ghazni, while the same month the broadcasts started in Kandahar and Herat.
+On 3 February 1985 a new station opened in Ghazni, while in the same month broadcasts started in Kandahar and Herat.
+Female presenters were temporarily banned in 1992.
+They were allowed again in April 1993, though under the condition that they had to wear black veils.

 During the Taliban regime, Afghanistan National Television ceased operations when television was banned, and on 8 July 1998 they ordered the destruction of all TV sets.
-After the Taliban were overthrown, television in Afghanistan restarted on 18 November 2001.
+During this period, only a station in Badakhshan controlled by the Northern Alliance was allowed to operate, because it was outside of the areas claimed by the Taliban.

+After the Taliban were overthrown, television in Afghanistan restarted at 6pm on 18 November 2001, with Miriam Shakebar being the first face seen.
+The return was marked with a three-hour live broadcast in Pashto and Dari languages, as well as a reading of the Quran, music videos, cartoons, news and interviews.
+The Kabul station still operated on equipment dating back to the early 70s while its transmitter had a 10-watt reach and didn't cover the whole of Kabul, meaning that the city center was deprived of seeing its return.
+The station carried movies - they still had a catalog of over 3,000 titles seized from the Taliban, mostly dubbed into Dari.
+Not all of its video archive survived intact, as two years earlier, 400 tapes (out of a total of 9,000) were destroyed because they countered Islamic values.

 In 2019, RTA launched a sister channel to the main station called RTA Sport, which is dedicated to sports content.

 Exclusive 2008 speech

-RTA became famous worldwide when Afghan President Hamid Karzai made a live speech to the world minutes after dozens of insurgents attempted to assassinate him at an Afghan military parade.
-The assassination attempt was thwarted by the Afghan National Army.
+RTA became famous worldwide when Afghan President Hamid Karzai made a live speech to the world minutes after dozens of insurgents attempted to assassinate him at a military parade, which was thwarted by the Afghan National Army.
 The scene of the attempt was also broadcast live to RTA viewers in Afghanistan and picked up by the international media.